-In accordance with ASC 260, "Earnings Per Share," formerly SFAS No. 128, "Earnings Per Share" (ASC 260), the Company computes basic earnings from continuing operations per share/unit and basic earnings per share/unit by dividing income from continuing operations available to common stockholders/unitholders and net income available to common stockholders/unitholders, respectively, by the weighted average number of common units outstanding during the period which would include, to the extent their effect is dilutive, redeemable convertible preferred units, options to purchase common stock/units and restricted stock/units.
+In accordance with ASC 260, "Earnings Per Share" ("ASC 260"), the Company computes basic earnings from continuing operations per share/unit and basic earnings per share/unit by dividing income from continuing operations available to common stockholders/unitholders and net income available to common stockholders/unitholders, respectively, by the weighted average number of common shares/units outstanding during the period which would include, to the extent their effect is dilutive, redeemable convertible preferred units, options to purchase common stock/units and restricted stock/units.
 Diluted earnings per share/unit reflect the dilution of potential common stock/units outstanding during the period.
 In determining the hypothetical shares/units repurchased, the Company uses the average share/unit price for the period.